junezimmerman23/rasa-chatbot/data/nlu.md

 - not really
 - nope

-## intent:mood_great
+## intent:food
-- perfect
-- very good
-- great
-- amazing
+- I'm really hungry
-- wonderful
+- I'm starving
-- I am feeling very good
+- I need food
+- Do you have any food
-- I am great
+- I really want a steak
-- I'm good

-## intent:mood_unhappy
+## intent:armor
-- sad
-- very sad
-- unhappy
-- bad
-- very bad
-- awful
+- I need some armor
+- I want a helmet
+- I need a shield
-- terrible
+- I got hurt
-- not very good
-- extremely sad
-- so sad

-## intent:bot_challenge
+## intent:weapon
-- are you a bot?
+- I need a sword
-- are you a human?
+- How about a sword
-- am I talking to a bot?
+- I need to get rid of my enemies

+## intent:equipment
-- am I talking to a human?
+- I need some help